pupilfirst/wd301-scripts/react-fundamentals/why-cra/README.md

 # Text
 In the previous lesson, we've generated our new React project using `create-react-app`.
-Now let's jump into the project folder explore what's inside it and how things are working?
+Now let's jump into the project folder to explore what's inside it and how things are working?

 # Script
 In this video, let's learn more about the files and folders that the `create-react-app`  has generated for us.
 So, I'll open the project in VS Code.